What is the best laptop of 2020?

 - Best creative laptop: MacBook Pro 16-inch

-- Best stylish laptop: Microsoft Surface Laptop 3 13
+- Best value laptop: Microsoft Surface Laptop 3 13

 - Best lightweight laptop: Acer Swift 5